 Vine types –There are two types of vines: indeterminate and determinate.
 Most popular home garden varieties are indeterminate.
 The vine keeps growing through the growing season, extending fruit production until frost kills the vine.
 Plant size is typically large.
 Determinate types are common in commercial production as vine growth stops when flowering begins; plants will typically be moderate in size.
 Determinate types put on a large single crop.
 They may be suitable for container planting where trellises are not possible.

-Tomato plants need night temperature above 32ºF and daytime temperatures above 60ºF.
+For optimal growing, tomatoes need warm temperatures: above 52ºF at night and above 60ºF during the day at transplant.
 They are readily killed by a light frost.
 A week of cool daytime temperatures (below 55ºF) will stunt plants, reducing yields.